Early results from GLASS-JWST. XIII. A faint, distant, and cold brown dwarf: observations

 \section{observations}

-The {\it JWST} Director’s Discretionary Early Release Science Program ERS 1324 (PI T.\ Treu; hereafter GLASS-ERS) targets the massive galaxy cluster Abell 2744 with NIRSPEC and NIRISS, and simultaneous images a parallel field 3--8 arcmin away from the cluster with NIRSPEC in 7 broadband filters: F090W, F115W, F150W, F200W, F277W, F356W and F444W .
-These observations span the full 1--5\micron\ range with unprecedented depth and spatial resolution.
+The {\it JWST} Director’s Discretionary Early Release Science Program ERS 1324 (PI T.\ Treu; hereafter GLASS-ERS) targets the massive galaxy cluster Abell 2744 with NIRSPEC and NIRISS, and simultaneously images a parallel field 3'--8' away from the cluster with NIRCam in seven broadband filters: F090W, F115W, F150W, F200W, F277W, F356W, and F444W.
+These observations span the full 1--5 \micron\ range with unprecedented depth and spatial resolution.
 Details of the GLASS-ERS data acquisition and observing strategy can be found in \citet{Treu2022}.
 Details of the image reduction, stacking, and catalog creation can be found in \citet{merlin2022}.

-In the NIRCAM parallel data, we visually identified an isolated, very red, and unresolved source that was particularly bright in F444W.
-From the extracted catalog of \citet{merlin2022}, we selected all sources with CLASS\_STAR $\geq$ 0.9 (point sources), $flags==0$, F444W $\leq$ 28 \citep[for reliable photometry also in the other bands, see also][]{marco2022}, F356W$-$F444 $\geq$ 1.5, and F115W$-$F444W $\geq$ 2.
-The color selection criteria were motivated by the infrared colors of T and Y dwarfs (\citealt{meisner2020}; specifically {\it Spitzer} IRAC CH1$-$CH2 versus J$-$CH2).
+In the NIRCam parallel data, we visually identified an isolated, very red, and unresolved source, which was particularly bright in F444W.
+This object immediately appeared to be a potential cool brown dwarf.
+To search for other cool brown dwarf candidates, we selected from the extracted catalog of \citet{merlin2022} all sources with CLASS\_STAR $\geq$ 0.9 (point sources), $flags=0$, F444W $\leq$ 28 \citep[for reliable photometry in the other bands, see also][]{marco2022}, F356W$-$F444 $\geq$ 1.5, and F115W$-$F444W $\geq$ 2.
+The color selection criteria were motivated by the infrared colors of T and Y dwarfs, specifically Spitzer IRAC CH1$-$CH2 and J$-$CH2 colors \citep{meisner2020}.
 Only two sources passed these criteria, with one identified as a diffraction spike from a nearby bright star.
-We were thus left with one candidate cool brown dwarf, hereafter dubbed GLASS-JWST-BD1, ($\alpha$, $\delta$ = 00:14:03.33, -30:21:21.7).
+We were thus left with the original visually selected candidate, hereafter dubbed GLASS-JWST-BD1 ($\alpha$, $\delta$ = 00:14:03.33, -30:21:21.7).
 As an isolated source, we can rule out flux contamination from other sources as an explanation for its unusual colors.
 Figure~\ref{fig:1} displays images of the source in six filters, while Table~\ref{tab:mag} summarizes the relevant photometric data.
-The source is undetected in F090W and marginally detected in F200W.
-We note that this location is covered by previous {\it Spitzer} IRAC CH1 and CH2 observations (Hubble Frontier Fields program \citealt{lotz2017}), but the object is significantly fainter than the CH2 $5\sigma$ limit of 24 \citep{sun2021}.
+The source is undetected in F090W.
+We note that this location is covered by previous Spitzer IRAC CH1 and CH2 observations (Hubble Frontier Fields Program, \citealt{lotz2017}), but the object is significantly fainter than the CH2 $5\sigma$ limit of 24 in those observations \citep{sun2021}.